grafana/attic/README.md

 - Application Insights metrics
   - Write raw [log analytics queries](https://docs.loganalytics.io/docs/Language-Reference), and select x-axis, y-axis, and grouped values manually.
   - Automatic time grain support
+- Support for Log Analytics (both for Azure Monitor and Application Insights)
 - You can combine metrics from both services in the same graph.

 ## Installation